matt-36/F28WP-Project/README.md

 # F28WP Project - PERN Stack

-A full-stack web application using the PERN stack (PostgreSQL, Express, React, Node.js) with Docker.
+A full-stack web project using the PERN stack (PostgreSQL, Express, React, Node.js) with Docker.

+The aim of this project is to build a full stack "clone" of airbnb.

+## Features

+- Log in/Sign up (User accounts)
+- View and Post rental listings
+- Filter and sort listings by location, price, bedrooms, etc
+- ...

+## Design choices

+Here we should discuss why we went with different programming choices to help us plan, develop, and present our project.

 ## Prerequisites